Need More Information Before You Book?

 - Pets – Unfortunately, our favorite family members are just not allowed on any of our boats

-- Hard-sided coolers – They are too big and bulky to store on the boat and scratch the bejeezus out of the floors and interiors
+- Hard-sided coolers – They are too big and bulky to store on the boat and scratch the floors and interiors

 - Fishing pole – Lake Superior has great fish…that you can buy already caught and cleaned at Bodin’s in town